oswalya/gcp-terraform-examples/gke_private_cluster/README.md

 - Private VPC
 - FW rules

+Some of the modules used in this example are in use to simplify the code and understand the required workflows easier.
+I tried to avoid to use too much features of a module and just use it for plain installation purposes.
+Instead the resources are within this example.
+In a real world scenario the used google modules can also roll out permissions and further configurations like VPC and FW.
+Its up to you to decide if you want to use full blown template modules or not.

 ## Precondition

 This will not setup the project itself nor any guardrails / policies on the organizational part.
 This needs to be in place beforehand.